revanth336/Hospital_DB_Management_System/README.md

 The objective of the Hospital Management System project is to create an efficient and organized system to manage various aspects of a hospital, including patient information, doctor schedules, departmental operations, and financial transactions.
 The system aims to streamline hospital processes, improve patient care, enhance communication between staff members, and facilitate accurate record-keeping for administrative purposes.

+## Purpose

+The purpose of the Hospital Management System project is to streamline and digitize hospital operations, thereby improving efficiency, reducing errors, and enhancing patient care.
+It incorporates modules for managing patient records, doctor appointments, and financial transactions.
+By centralizing these processes, it provides valuable insights for administrators to optimize resource utilization and hospital performance.

 ## Requirements
 - mysql-connector-python==8.0.27
 - pandas==1.3.4